SURFscz/scitoken-surfsara/README.md

 Based on the following excerpt from [Refresh Tokens proposal] (https://scitokens.org/scitokens-proposal-public.pdf), the refresh tokens need to be stored locally within the library itself :
 > Users authenticate with identity tokens to submit jobs/workflows, but identity tokens do not travel along with the jobs.
 Instead, at job submission time the Token Manager obtains OAuth refresh tokens with needed data access privileges from Token Servers.
 The Token Manager securely stores these relatively long-lived refresh tokens locally, then uses them to obtain short-lived access tokens from the Token Server when needed (e.g., when jobs start or when access tokens for running jobs near expiration).
 The Scheduler then sends the short-lived access tokens to the jobs, which the jobs use to access remote data.

 Based on this, we can infer that there is a refresh token either per user or per job (even though the former is more likely).
-One could also map a client (or a user) to a single refresh token in different scenarios which is exactly how it is done in Scitoken Web library.
+One could also map a (OAuth2) client to a single refresh token in different scenarios.
+In the current implementation of the Scitoken Web library, each user has a refresh token.

-Client ID | Refresh Token
+User ID | Refresh Token
 ------------ | -------------
 12345 | Job's/User's refresh token

 The SciToken library mimics/employs the example OAuth2 server's mixins to generate a storage for the refresh token.
 The storage configuration is available in **app.py** and the mappings are provided in **models.py**.
 By default, the refresh tokens are stored in a SQLAlchemy database.
+The use of `OAuth2TokenMixin` has benefits such as easy integration with OAuth2 server and reuse but also limitations such as unnecessary fields for *refresh tokens* such as scope or access_token.

 ## API EndPoints
 In the demo, there is a simple API to generate, validate, consume and revoke scitokens.
 The endpoints for the SciToken demo are shown in the `SciTokenAPI.yaml` file.

 ## Build and Deployment

+### Running Scitoken Server
+Since the library is a Flask application and the motivation is just to build a running example, the library is run through `flask run`.
+Obviously there are better ways for scalability and so on (see the ToDo list below).

+### OAuth2 Server
-Deployment of the Oauth2 server is done through container.
+Deployment of the Oauth2 server is done through a container.
 You first need to build it:

 ```bash
 docker build -t oauth2server:latest -f Dockerfile_Oauth2Server .